countdigi/talk-2018-git/slides.md

 - Very popular due to its speed and distributed nature

-- No real "master" copy - each user has a complete copy of the Revision History on their local disk
+- No real "master" copy - each user has a complete copy of the Revision History in their Git Repository on local disk (`.git/`)

-- Most operations are performed locally with no network connection necessary
+- Almost all operations are performed locally with no network connection necessary

-- Changes are synchronized between users by pushing and fetching changes to and from another copy of the Revision History called a "remote"
+- Changes in the local Repository are often pushed to and fetched from another copy of the Repository called a "remote" which is no different in nature than the local copy (just located "remotely")

-- A remote copy of the Revision History is often hosted at Github to centralize sharing of changes but no different than local copy on disk
+- A common remote is a Github project - this allows the sharing of changes between users through a Central Repository

-- You can create a locally-hosted remote by initializing a directory with `git init --bare <path>` and specifying `file:///<path>` as the remote URI (the option `--bare` creates a Repository without the Working Tree)

 ---